 1. The Rough One V4 ...
 FA: Pat Ament, 1969

 Next to the road on the boulder just north of The Cookie Jar, pull a challenging east-facing bulge and ascend a low-angle slab and left-facing dihedral to the top.
-More intersting than it looks.
+More interesting and challenging than it looks, but it starts almost in the road.

 Ascend the slightly overhung east face to a bulge that deposits you on the slab up top.
 Be aware that if you choose to boulder this one out and fall, you could bounce and/or roll into the road.
 Toprope rehearsal is strongly recommended, but make sure you know how to properly use directionals to keep the rope in place.